jmihaljevic04/spring-boot-demo/README.md

 Besides those four, Actuator also provides basic liveness and readiness probes within _/health_ endpoint (which are not protected by authentication).

+### Testcontainers

+Project is utilizing Testcontainers via Spring Boot dependency.
+Images (containers) are **not** defined by _docker-compose.yaml_ file.
+To have benefit of reusing Testcontainers when executing tests locally, developer must add following line to _.testcontainers.properties_ file: `testcontainers.reuse.enable=true`.
+File is located at: C:\Users\<Username>.

+Container reuse feature is only available within application itself (API and BATCH applications will have separate containers.)